-On February 28, 2013, our Chairman and Chief Executive Officer, Jonathan W. Ayers, established a plan pursuant to Rule 10b5-1 of the Securities Exchange Act of 1934 with respect to stock options that are scheduled to expire on various dates in February 2014.
+As previously disclosed, on February 28, 2013, our Chairman and Chief Executive Officer, Jonathan W. Ayers, established a plan pursuant to Rule 10b5-1 of the Securities Exchange Act of 1934 with respect to stock options that are scheduled to expire on various dates in February 2014.
 Under the plan, Mr. Ayers may exercise, under pre-arranged terms, options to purchase 363,688 shares of IDEXX common stock and sell a portion of the shares received on exercise.